 Monasteries in Ladakh are much more than religious centers.
 Located in heaven that Ladakh is, these famous monasteries are purifying havens where one can find inner peace.
 Include them in the itinerary as you plan a trip to Leh Ladakh to enjoy the splendid and spectacular topographical medley comprising snow-capped mountains, sprawling cold deserts, sparkling lakes, surreal glaciers, and serene mountain passes.

 Ladakh has a surreal beauty that allures and fascinates everyone.
 Ladakh has an amazing history and sparkling heritage too.
-The monasteries in Ladakh are breath-taking and enchanting structures that still hold the Buddhist heritage alive and fresh.
+The monasteries in Ladakh, India are breath-taking and enchanting structures that still hold the Buddhist heritage alive and fresh.

 Top Monasteries In Ladakh

-Here are the top 15 Leh Ladakh monasteries that you must visit on your vacation here to have a peaceful and soul-stirring experience.
+Here is the list of monasteries in Ladakh that you must visit on your vacation here to have a peaceful and soul-stirring experience.

 - Hemis Monastery